kapildaksh/Java-Automation-Framework/src/main/resources/drivers/README.txt

       Location of these files is based on user-preference.
 By default, Selenium looks for the Firefox executable as /usr/bin/firefox.
 As a "super user," a soft link can be made to the binaries so that Selenium still uses /usr/bin/firefox, but that command is actually linked to the version of Firefox the user has chosen.
-Since the soft link must be made manually, this solution would prover problematic when attempting to implement on a multi-node Selenium grid
+Since the soft link must be made manually, this solution would prove problematic when attempting to implement on a multi-node Selenium grid